Specialty Training (including General Practice)

 Training programmes are either referred to as:

-- run-through - where you only need to apply once, for example General Practice and paediatrics OR
+- run-through - where you only need to apply once, for example general practice, public health and paediatrics

 Finding out about specialties

-There are currently around 30 specialties and 60 sub-specialties in the UK.
+According to the GMC, there are currently around 65 specialties and 31 sub-specialties in the UK.
 Therefore it’s never too early to find out about them.

 One of the best ways to research a specialty is to spend time in it, and to spend time talking to doctors training and working in that field.

-You will spend time in some of them during your medical degree and will get the opportunity in Clinical Phase 3 (CP3) to choose a specialty and location in which to do your Elective placement.
-In Clinical Phase 2 (CP2) you also have the chance to undertake a Specialist Study Module (SSM) where you can find out more about a particular specialty that interests you.
+You will spend time in some of them during your medical degree and will get the opportunity during your Clinical Phase to choose a specialty and location in which to do your Elective placement.
+You also have the chance to undertake Special Study Modules (SSMs) of your choice where you can find out more about a particular specialty that interests you.

-Outside of your clinical placements you will have the opportunity to talk to doctors from various specialties during careers fairs within the school (such as the one organised as part of the final year Careers Showcase) and at events organised by medical student societies.
+Outside of your clinical placements you will have the opportunity to talk to doctors from various specialties during careers fairs and other careers activities within the curriculum and at events organised by medical student societies.

 How to choose a specialty